apitally/apitally-py/README.md

 - Middleware for different frameworks to capture metadata about API endpoints, requests and responses (no sensitive data is captured)
-- Non-blocking clients that aggregate and send captured data to Apitally
+- Non-blocking clients that aggregate and send captured data to Apitally in regular intervals

 ## Install